simon-wolf/blog/_posts/2025-07-26-updating-my-blog.md

 tags: [news]
 ---

-A few days ago I write a post about [blogging services](2025-07-23-simple-blogging/) where I summarised suggestions for simple blogging services after a friend asked me for recommendations.
+A few days ago I wrote a post about [blogging services](/2025-07-23-simple-blogging/) where I summarised suggestions for simple blogging services after a friend asked me for recommendations.
 Whilst I was doing that I decided that my blog needed a bit of a refresh and general tidy-up.

 I am now using a theme called [Beautiful Jekyll](https://beautifuljekyll.com/) by [Dean Attali](https://deanattali.com/).
 I will shortly (maybe by the time you read this) subscribe to thank Dean.